FoamScience/configs.nvim/README.md

 This my minimal, clutter-free, less-than-a-million-keymaps Neovim configuration for day-to-day programming.

+> Best used with Kitty terminal (or Alacritty if you prefer that) which runs a powerline font (or at least,
+> a font that supports ligatures)

 Here are a few programming languages I usually write in:
 - C++/C (and OpenFOAM code)
 - Python, Lua as scripting languages